- Find & Research

 Tips for avoiding plagiarism

-The Writing Place at UNCW offers the following suggestions for avoiding plagiarism:
+The UNCW Learning Center offers the following suggestions for avoiding plagiarism:

 - Put direct quotes of more than three words in quotation marks to distinguish the author's ideas from your own.